 The penis is subject to a wide range of disorders and diseases whether it’s circumcised or not, but uncircumcised men may be at higher risk for specific conditions.

 Phimosis is a condition where the foreskin is too tight to be pulled back from the penis head, or glans.
 Even if the tightness of the foreskin isn’t quite phimosis-level, difficulty retracting the skin around the glans can cause problems.

 Phimosis can lead to scarring—caused by forcing the foreskin back—and inflammation.
-In addition, men with phimosis may be more prone to infection due to irritation, or simply because they cannot move the foreskin enough to adequately wash it.
+In addition, guys with phimosis may be more prone to infection due to irritation, or simply because they cannot move the foreskin enough to adequately wash it.

 While it’s common for uncircumcised boys to be unable to retract their foreskin until around 3 years old, the foreskin should be fully retractable by age 17.

-Treatments for phimosis include the following:
+Treatments for a problem like phimosis include the following:

 - Topical cream.
 Typically, betamethasone valerate (a corticosteroid) is used to help ease down the foreskin.
 Before using any topical options, however, treat any infection or irritation that makes your foreskin or penis uncomfortable.